Mean-square attractors for non-autonomous Caputo fractional stochastic differential equations: Introduction

 To date, the investigation of dynamical systems associated with Caputo fractional differential equations remains relatively limited.
 To the best of our knowledge, Doan and Kloeden \cite{Doan-Kloeden} showed that an autonomous Caputo fractional differential equation in a finite-dimensional space generates a semi-dynamical system in the function space.
 In \cite{Doan-Kloeden-2022}, the attractor of an autonomous Caputo fractional differential equation in \( \mathbb{R}^d \) was considered, where the vector field possesses a certain triangular structure and satisfies both a smoothness condition and a dissipativity condition.
 Additionally, Doan and Kloeden \cite{Doan-Kloeden-2024} demonstrated that an autonomous Caputo fractional differential equation in \( \mathbb{R}^d \) has a global Caputo attractor in the space of continuous functions.
 For non-autonomous systems, Cui and Kloeden \cite{Cui-Kloeden-2024} proved that a non-autonomous Caputo fractional differential equation in \( \mathbb{R}^d \), with a driving system on a compact base space, generates a skew-product semi-flow; furthermore, this skew-product semi-flow was shown to admit a bounded, closed attractor.

-As far as we know, the theory of dynamics for non-autonomous Caputo fractional stochastic differential equations (FSDE) remains unexplored.
+As far as we know, the theory of dynamics for non-autonomous Caputo fractional stochastic differential equations (FSDEs) remains unexplored.
 Motivated by both its practical value in effectively modeling real-world natural phenomena with random perturbations, and its academic necessity in filling the existing theoretical gap, the investigation of dynamics in this field is of great importance.
-The main difficulty lies in that for Caputo FSDE driven by tempered fractional Brownian motion, the non-Markovian and non-martingale properties of the random noise, together with the nonlocality of the Caputo fractional derivative, result in the evolution of solutions depending not only on the current state but also on the entire history of the system.
-Consequently, it becomes challenging to establish a semigroup in the autonomous case or a two-parameter semigroup in the non-autonomous case on $L^{2}(\Omega; \mathbb{R}^d)$.
+The main difficulty lies in that for Caputo FSDEs driven by tempered fractional Brownian motion, the non-Markovian and non-martingale properties of the random noise, together with the nonlocality of the Caputo fractional derivative, result in the evolution of solutions depending not only on the current state but also on the entire history of the system.
+Consequently, it becomes challenging to establish a semi-group in the autonomous case or a two-parameter semi-group in the non-autonomous case on $L^{2}(\Omega, \mathcal{F}; \mathbb{R}^d)$.

-This paper aims to fill this gap by establishing a unified theory for the random dynamical systems of a class of non-autonomous Caputo FSDE driven by tempered fractional Brownian motion, and by applying this theory to a concrete example.
-The work consists of the following two main parts: \begin{itemize} \item [(1)] The first part addresses a broad class of non-autonomous Caputo fractional FSDE of order $\alpha\in(\frac{1}{2},1)$ in $L^2(\Omega;\mathbb{R}^d)$, driven by tempered fractional Brownian motion and taking the form
+This paper aims to fill this gap by developing a systematic theory for mean-square dynamical systems governed by the following non-autonomous Caputo FSDE driven by tempered fractional Brownian motion: